 for Your Fitness

-12 fun member fitness challenges
+11 fun fitness challenges for your studio

 A member fitness challenge can be as simple as performing one type of exercise each day and gradually progressing, like a plank challenge.
 At the same time, it can be a complex two-month challenge with weekly classes and check-ins to track progress.
 The best challenges support your membership base and target audience.